chanzuckerberg/miniwdl/docs/runner_reference.md

 ## Call cache

-Miniwdl can cache task & workflow outputs, preventing duplication of work in repeated calls with the same inputs, for example to fix a bug in an intermediate task or sub-workflow.
+Miniwdl can cache task & workflow outputs, preventing duplication of work in repeated calls with the same inputs, for example while debugging an intermediate task or sub-workflow, or resuming from a transient error.
 This functionality must be enabled in the configuration; the relevant options are listed in the [`default.cfg`](https://github.com/chanzuckerberg/miniwdl/blob/main/WDL/runtime/config_templates/default.cfg) template, ``[call_cache]`` section.
 A minimal configuration might include:

 ```
 [call_cache]